NAV

 }

 // 5.
-Create credentials configuration
+Create credentials configuration using functional options

-credentialsConfig := config.Credentials{
+credentialsConfig := credentials.New(

 // 6.
 Create credentials using the client